GageHoweTamu/FroodSort/README.md

 # FroodSort
 FroodSort is an adaptive sorting algorithm that automatically selects between various sorting strategies based on input characteristics:

-* O(n) counting sort for dense integer ranges
+* O(n) counting sort as a sane default and for dense integer ranges
 * Best-case O(n) insertion sort for small arrays and nearly-sorted data
-* O(n) radix sort for floats or very large ranges of integers
+* O(n) radix sort for very large ranges of integers
 * O(n log n) std::sort as fallback
 * O(1) algorithm selection overhead